 Decorator Description

 @public Can only be called externally.

 @private Can only be called within current contract.

 @constant Does not alter contract state.

 @payable The contract is open to receive Ether.

-@nonreentrant (<unique_kernally and="" internally.="" p<="" td="" to="" used=""></unique_kernally>
+@nonreentrant(<unique< td="">₹pm¢tion can only be called once, both externally and internally.
+Used to prevent</unique<> ₹pm¢tion can only be called once, both externally and internally.
+Used to prevent

 reentrancy attacks.